 “Nearly 75% of office employees send work files to a personal email account, a majority of whom say it’s because they prefer using their own computer, while 14% say it’s because it’s too much work to bring their work laptop home.”

 Make sure your employees know how to observe best data security practices.
 Make sure they understand how best to secure the data they work with, especially confidential data, and ensure they adhere to company data security policies, hosting refresher courses if necessary.
-The ICO has released some posters to help you on your way.

 Try as much as possible to ensure that your employees don’t feel the need to send work to their personal emails.
 Implement secure file storage platforms they can access from home (SharePoint, GSuite, etc) or a corporate VPN so they can securely access the company network from anywhere.
 You need to strike that happy middle ground between “easy to use but insecure” and “airtight but really disruptive”.